Pag-IBIG Contribution Table 2026 (Updated Rates & Complete Guide)

 The Big Shift: Understanding the Pag-IBIG Contribution Table 2026 Rate Increase

-To understand your current deductions, you must understand the history behind the numbers.
-For nearly forty years, the Pag-IBIG contribution rate was capped based on a Maximum Fund Salary (MFS) of just ₱5,000.
-This meant that no matter how much money you made—whether you earned ₱15,000 or ₱150,000 a month—the maximum amount deducted from your salary for regular Pag-IBIG savings was only ₱100, matched by an employer counterpart of ₱100.
+To fully understand your current payroll deductions, you must first understand the history behind the numbers.
+For nearly forty years, the Pag-IBIG contribution rate was artificially capped based on a Maximum Fund Salary (MFS) of just ₱5,000.
+This archaic system meant that no matter how much money you made—whether you earned a modest ₱15,000 or a massive ₱150,000 a month—the maximum amount deducted from your salary for regular Pag-IBIG savings was only ₱100, which was then matched by a mandatory employer counterpart of ₱100.

-However, inflation and the rising cost of real estate made this old cap unsustainable.
-The government needed to increase the fund pool to continue offering low-interest housing loans.
-Consequently, the Pag-IBIG Fund doubled the Maximum Fund Salary (MFS) limit from ₱5,000 to ₱10,000.
+However, inflation, the rising cost of living, and the surging prices of local real estate made this old cap mathematically unsustainable.
+The government urgently needed to increase the national fund pool to continue offering subsidized, low-interest housing loans to ordinary wage earners.
+Consequently, after thorough consultations with labor unions and employer federations, the Pag-IBIG Fund officially doubled the Maximum Fund Salary (MFS) limit from ₱5,000 to a highly adjusted ₱10,000.

-Under the Pag-IBIG Contribution Table 2026, the contribution rate remains at 2%, but because the MFS ceiling is now ₱10,000, the maximum mandatory monthly deduction for employees has doubled to ₱200, with employers mandated to match it with another ₱200.
-This brings the total monthly mandatory savings to ₱400.
+Under the mandatory Pag-IBIG Contribution Table 2026 guidelines, the contribution rate itself remains at a steady 2%.
+But because the MFS ceiling is now firmly set at ₱10,000, the maximum mandatory monthly deduction for employees has doubled to ₱200.
+Employers are legally mandated to match this with another ₱200, bringing the total monthly mandatory savings to ₱400 for every covered worker.

 Official Pag-IBIG Contribution Table 2026 (For Employed Members)

-For formally employed individuals working in the private sector (covered by SSS) and the government sector (covered by GSIS), the financial responsibility is legally split between the employee and the employer.
+For formally employed individuals working in the private sector (covered by SSS) and the government sector (covered by GSIS), the financial responsibility is legally split between the employee and the corporate employer.
+This ensures that the average worker is not overwhelmed by the savings requirement.
 Here is the official breakdown based on your basic monthly compensation:

 Employee Share: 1.0%